emsejournal/emsejournal.github.io/index.md

 ### Contact

 Any questions about the EMSE journal?
-Contact the Editors in Chief (emse-eic at googlegroups dot com) and we’ll help you sort it out.
+Contact the Editors in Chief (emse-eic at googlegroups dot com or find our emails and email directly) and we’ll help you sort it out.